 If your organization is committed to diversity, then diversity in recruiting must be one of your top priorities.
 Managers should be actively looking for qualified minority candidates among both solicited and unsolicited resumes.
 Implementing and maintaining an EEO policy according to EEOC guidelines is a great step in committing your organization to diversity, but it’s not the only one.
 The Center for Association Leadership (ASAE) provides a great list of important steps to successfully increase diversity among your candidacy:

-Establish networks with minority colleges, professional associations, and minority organizations – Your recruiting department should connect with as many minority networks as possible.
+Establish networks with minority colleges, professional associations, and minority organizations.
+Your recruiting department should connect with as many minority networks as possible.
 This includes local colleges, organizations, and social groups.
-These institutions may have a wealth of qualified members or connections that your organization may not be able to reach through job boards.
+These institutions may have a wealth of qualified members or connections that your organization may not be reaching through job boards.

-Sponsor job fairs in minority communities – Contact local venues to sponsor job fairs or get involved in local job fairs already established.
-Be sure to send employees that are enthusiastic about your organization and are able to emphasize positive points about its culture and opportunities.
+Sponsor job fairs in minority communities.
+Contact local venues to sponsor job fairs or get involved in already established local job fairs.
+Be sure to send employees that are enthusiastic about your organization and able to emphasize positive points about its culture and opportunities.

-The ugly side of diversity is that many times recruiters judge a resume or job candidate by their name rather than by the skills and education of the candidate.
-It happens more often than we would like to think.
-Scientific American recently discussed a study where academic psychologists were more likely to recommend a male job applicant over a female with the exact same record.
-In a 2009 New York Times article, two African-American women discussed abbreviating their names to appear more Caucasian because they felt they were called in for more interviews.
+Unfortunately, oftentimes recruiters judge a resume or job candidate by their name rather than by the skills and education of the candidate.
+Hiring bias is more common than we would like to think.
+In fact, Scientific American reviewed a study where academic psychologists were more likely to recommend a male job applicant over a female with the exact same record.
+In a 2009, New York Times article, two African-American women reported abbreviating their names to appear more Caucasian because they were called in for more interviews.

-The good news is that when diversity is a priority, we have everything to gain.
-Today’s enlightened organizations train and remind their recruiters and hiring managers that resumes should only be assessed on job qualifications.
-Name biases can soon become a thing of the past.
-Diversity starts—and succeeds—through the recruiting process, and only if it’s a top priority throughout the company.
-From ROI to industry adaptability to the best company cultures, there seems to only be one word: diversify!
+When diversity is a priority, everyone benefits.
+Today’s enlightened organizations train and remind their recruiters and hiring managers that candidates should only be assessed on job qualifications.
+Diversity starts—and succeeds—through the recruiting process, but only if it’s a top company-wide priority.
+From ROI to industry adaptability to the best company cultures, the impact of diversity is abundant.